Review and road test of the Ford S-MAX

 Ten Second Review of the Ford S-MAX

-When the old S-MAX arrived in dealers back in 2006, we wondered what the heck it was.
+When the first MK1 model S-MAX arrived in dealers back in 2006, we wondered what the heck it was.
 Didn't Ford already sell us a seven-seater called a Galaxy?
 Yet here was something that rode on the Galaxy chassis but was a bit more Miss Brahms and a bit less Mrs Slocombe.
 It looked great and Ford had made a number of subtle tweaks under the skin so that it drove as sharply as it was styled.
 It was an instant hit.
-True, it wasn't the first seven-seater that was great to drive.
-Honda's dull-looking Stream VTEC was a hoot to steer, but keep that little tip under your hats, used buyers.

 Design and Build

-There are no complaints about the cabin, Ford having done a great job of bringing a more upmarket feel to the fascia, with better materials used throughout and a cleaner centre stack.
-The steering wheel's a bit busy as a result but you'll get the hang of it.
-The seats retain the usual 2-3-2 layout, this time with no fewer than 32 seating and load-space combinations, as well as Easy-Fold second and third row seats.
+There are no complaints about the cabin, Ford having done a great job of bringing an upmarket feel to the fascia, with high quality materials used throughout and a cleanly-styled centre stack.
+New medically-approved AGR-certified 18-way adjustable front seats are available.
+The steering wheel's a bit busy with buttons but you'll get the hang of it.
+The seats retain the usual 2-3-2 layout, with no fewer than 32 seating and load-space combinations, as well as Easy-Fold second and third row seats.
 The system enables each rear seat to be folded flat from a push-button control panel.
-The S-MAX now also features Easy-Entry second row seats that provide one touch access to third row seating with a new design that tips and slides the seat forward in one action.
+The S-MAX also features Easy-Entry second row seats that provide one touch access to third row seating with a new design that tips and slides the seat forward in one action.
 Storage also includes new covered stowage in the instrument panel top, a media storage area incorporated into the centre stack, and concealed under-floor stowage behind the third row.
 There's not a lot of luggage space, with the third row raised, but drop the rearmost seats and you have a really wide, conveniently-shaped 700-litre boot.

 Market and Model

-Go for 'Titanium' spec - as 70% of S MAX customers do - and you get sat nav, privacy glass, rain sensing wipers and automatic headlights, LED daytime running lights, a lane keeping aid, keyless entry, traffic sign recognition, body-coloured trim bits and cruise control with adjustable speed limiter.
+'Titanium' spec gets you everything you really need - sat nav, privacy glass, rain sensing wipers and automatic headlights, LED daytime running lights, a lane keeping aid, keyless entry, traffic sign recognition, body-coloured trim bits and cruise control with adjustable speed limiter.
 Near the top of the range, the 'ST-Line' variants come with a body kit, 18-inch alloys, a rear spoiler, sports suspension and heated front seats.
 Beyond that, you can choose the ultimate S-MAX, the 'Vignale' variant, with bespoke leather trim and a unique customer service package.

 Cost of Ownership

 You'll have to make your own mind up on the aesthetics, but in every other regard, the latest S-MAX continues to be a compelling choice in the large MPV segment.
-Some may wonder whether this car really offers £4,000 of added utility over cheaper mid-sized 7-seat MPVs like Renault's Grand Scenic or Citroen's C4 Space Tourer.
+Some may wonder whether this car really offers £6,000 of added utility over cheaper mid-sized 7-seat MPVs like Citroen's C4 Space Tourer.
 If you enjoy driving, you're going to want to convince yourself that it does.

-The engine choice seems to offer something for everyone, the technology is now bang up to date and safety standards are very class-competitive.
-In short, we still think that the S-MAX deserves the big billing.
+This MPV is now on the pricey side, but the engine choice seems to offer something for everyone, thanks to the arrival of hybrid power.
+The technology is now bang up to date and safety standards are very class-competitive.
+In short, we still think that the S-MAX still deserves the big billing.
 Try one and you'll see why.

 Ford S-MAX review by Jonathan Crouch